• Home

 The first and most important step is to contact the VA to discuss your circumstances.
 Once a payment agreement has been made, you can pay online using a debit card or ACH withdrawal.

-There is a Pay Online page to use for this purpose but DO NOT use this site for medical co-pays.
+There is a Pay Online page to use for this purpose but do not use this site for medical co-pays.
 The VA directs those who need to make medical co-pays to do so via Pay.gov.

 You have the option to pay by mail.
 VA requests a separate check for each debt payment and you must send the payment stub included with the VA collection letter (you should get a different collection letter for each category of debt owed, where applicable).